By Teachers, For Teachers

 This site offers guidance on what cyberbullying is and how to stop it.
 It includes media, images, videos, policies and laws, as well as who to contact if you or a child is being cyberbullied.

 This is the heartbreaking video story of a teenager who takes his own life after being ruthlessly cyberbullied.
 The video is done as text and images with accompanying music and is just short of four minutes.
 It will break your heart.

 About three minutes long, this hard-hitting video highlights all the important points about cyberbullying and what teens should think about before they engage in the anonymous crime.

 I found this article wrenching to write.
 The crime is so ugly, destructive, and affects our most innocent.
 But it must be addressed.
 These resources give you a starting point.
 Don't wait to discuss cyberbullying until it's too late.

 Jacqui Murray has been teaching K-8 technology for 15 years.
 She is the editor/author of more than 100 ed-tech resources, including a K-8 technology curriculum, K-8 keyboard curriculum, K-8 Digital Citizenship curriculum.
-She is an adjunct professor in ed-tech, CSG Master Teacher, webmaster for four blogs, an Amazon Vine Voice book reviewer, CAEP reviewer, CSTA presentation reviewer, freelance journalist on ed-tech topics, and a weekly contributor to TeachHUB.
+She is an adjunct professor in ed-tech, CSG Master Teacher, webmaster for four blogs, CAEP reviewer, CSTA presentation reviewer, freelance journalist on ed-tech topics, and a weekly contributor to TeachHUB.
 You can find her resources at Structured Learning.
 Read Jacqui’s debut tech thriller, To Hunt a Sub.